-Usually it is not permissible to bring medicines for animals with you when entering Norway.
+It is not ordinarily permissible to bring medicines for animals with you when entering Norway.
 Other countries may have corresponding rules.
-Exceptions apply to pets which have been placed on long-term/continuous treatment.
-In such cases, the animal’s owner must carry a declaration verifying that it is necessary to carry medicines on the journey.
-The quantity of medicines must be reasonable in relation to the duration of the journey.
+Exceptions apply to pets that are on long-term/continuous treatment.
+In such cases, the animal's owner must carry a declaration verifying that it is necessary to bring medicines on the journey.
+The quantity of medicines must be reasonable in relation to the duration of the trip.
 Without a declaration, you may experience problems both when entering other countries and when returning to Norway.
 The declaration does not permit you to bring the medicines into a country if the animal is not travelling with you.

 The declaration should state: